goodguytim1/pwj-chrome-extension/readme.md

 - Create a `remove()` function to remove the item from Chrome Storage
 - On hover of the `X` button, chane the color to `#D00000`

-## TODO: Add the ability to add Quick Action items
+## DONE: Add the ability to add Quick Action items

 #### HINTS:
 - Create an event listener for quick action buttons with a `createQuickActionListener()` function